As the virus crisis drags on, hard-hit French youth struggle

 The pandemic has led to a surge in mental health complaints that authorities say are most acute in people without work, those in financial hardship and young adults.
 A hotline devoted to students has seen a surge in calls, and young people have streamed into psychiatric wards.

-As President Emmanuel Macron acknowledged, “it’s hard to be 20” in coronavirus times.
+As French President Emmanuel Macron acknowledged, “it’s hard to be 20” in coronavirus times.

 Other European countries have also noted a particularly heavy toll on young people.
 In Belgium, some areas are giving aid to students to help them pay for food, rent, transport and psychological help.
 In Germany, a study by the University Medical Center Hamburg-Eppendorf found about one in three children are suffering from pandemic-related anxiety, depression or are exhibiting psychosomatic symptoms like headaches or stomach aches.